Epanemu/counterfactual_explanations/README.md

 Plus the handling of categorical variables has been fixed, so now the model is correct for categorical, quantitative and mixed input features.

+#### Extra files
+This repository also contains an attempt to create a optimizing function regarding the set of counterfactuals, however this is a work in progress, not yet something of a significant value.